Skip to content

 Executing commands

-The exec command allows you to execute a custom command within a container by specifying the image file.
+The exec command allows you to execute a custom command within a container by specifying the image file and the command.

 Running a container